mapado/rest-client-js-sdk/UPGRADE.md

 # v0.13.x
 ## breaking changes

+The library does not depends on `immutablejs` anymore, so we needed to make a few breaking changes:

-- Do not depend on `@id` anymore: The `AbstractClient` need to implements a `getEntityURI(entity)` and return an query string from it.
+  * Do not depend on `@id` anymore: The `AbstractClient` need to implements a `getEntityURI(entity)` and return an query string from it.
 This is not a great pattern, but it will do for now.
+  * The `entityFactory` does not exists anymore.
+It has been replaced by a `Serializer`:
+    * If you used the default entityFactory, you will now receive plain Javascript objects instead of immutable's Map or List
+    * If you previously overrided the `entityFactory`, you will need to switch to the new `Serializer` object: It is much more extensible but is a bit more complex to extend.
+See README to know how to do it.

 # v0.12.x